munin-monitoring/munin/doc/reference/munin.conf.rst

 Using these directives you can override various directives for a plugin, such as its contacts, and can also be used to create graphs containing data from other plugins.

+.. option:: graph_title <value>

+   Override the title of a specific graph.

+.. option:: graph_category <value>

+   Override the category of a specific service.

 .. option:: graph_height <value>

    The graph height for a specific service.
 Default is 200.